CCExtractor/vardbg/README.md

 optional arguments:
   -h, --help            show this help message and exit -n [FUNCTION], --function [FUNCTION]
-                        function to run from the given file (if applicable) -o [OUTPUT], --output-file [OUTPUT]
+                        function to run from the given file (if applicable, default main) -o [OUTPUT], --output-file [OUTPUT]
                         path to write JSON output file to (will be truncated/created if necessary) -v [VIDEO], --video [VIDEO]